vanvalenlab/kiosk-console/docs/source/CUSTOM-JOB.rst

 In the kubernetes environment created by the kiosk, the task of processing images is coordinated by the redis-consumer.
 The number of consumers at work in any point in time is automatically scaled to match the number of images waiting in a work queue since each redis-consumer can only process one image at a time.
 Ultimately the redis-consumer is responsible for sending data to tf-serving containers to retrieve model predictions, but it also handles any pre- and post-processing steps that are required by a particular model.

-Currently, `deepcell.org <http://www.deepcell.org>`_ supports a cell tracking feature which is facilitated by the ``tracking-consumer``, which handles the multi-step process of cell tracking:
+Currently, `deepcell.org <http://www.deepcell.org>`_ supports a cell tracking feature which is facilitated by the ``caliban-consumer``, which handles the multi-step process of cell tracking:

 1. Send each frame of the dataset for segmentation.
 Frames are processed in parallel utilizing scalability and drastically reducing processing time.
 2. Retrieve model predictions and run post-processing to generate cell segmentation masks